LiamKhuen/blockmarket-client/README.md

  ```
  root@server:syscoin-api# screen nodejs server.js
  ```
+  **Make sure you edit config.js in Syscoin-API to change the default username and password for the admin section located at http://yourmarket/#/admin!**

 4. Once the API server is running, you'll want to clone the blockmarket repository into whatever the web root of your marketplace is:
  ```
  root@server:www# git clone https://github.com/syscoin/blockmarket.git public_html